MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Prerequisites

-Before you run the Create Cluster wizard in Windows Admin Center, you must complete the following prerequisites.
+Before you run the **Create Cluster** wizard in Windows Admin Center, you must complete the following prerequisites.

 > [!WARNING]
-> Running the wizard prior to completing the prerequisites will potentially result in a failure.
+> Running the wizard prior to completing the prerequisites can potentially result in a failure.

 - Review the hardware and related requirements in [System requirements](../concepts/system-requirements.md).
 - Consult with your networking team to identify and understand [Physical network requirements](../concepts/physical-network-requirements.md), [Host network requirements](../concepts/host-network-requirements.md), and [Firewall requirements](../concepts/firewall-requirements.md).
 Also, determine how you'd like to configure host networking, using [Network ATC](network-atc.md) or manually.